kylesezhi/mp3-player-copy/MPS.md

 for f in *.webm; do ffmpeg -i "$f" -codec:a libmp3lame -b:a 256k "${f%.webm}.mp3"; done

 ## Youtube to MP3 (NO metadata!)
+youtube-dl -x --audio-format mp3 --prefer-ffmpeg --audio-quality 256K --add-metadata <video URL>

-youtube-dl --extract-audio --audio-format mp3 --audio-quality 256K --prefer-ffmpeg --ffmpeg-location /usr/bin/ffmpeg <video URL>
+Or, if you need to specify the location of ffmpeg: youtube-dl --extract-audio --audio-format mp3 --audio-quality 256K --prefer-ffmpeg --ffmpeg-location /usr/bin/ffmpeg <video URL>

 ## Illegal characters